CLERK OF COURT & COMPTROLLER

 The subscription may be terminated without cause by either party with fifteen (15) days written notice to the other party.
 The Clerk may immediately terminate this agreement with no prior notice to the subscriber if the subscriber fails to comply with the terms of this agreement.

 The subscription agreement may be terminated immediately if the Clerk fails to receive appropriate and continued funding from the customer for the subscription service.
 The Clerk will notify the customer by fax or telephone and follow up with written confirmation.
 The Clerk may immediately terminate the agreement without notice in order to protect the contents the Official Records from unauthorized remote access, alteration, or if the security of the website has been breached.

 The Clerk may issue full or partial refunds of subscription fees if the termination is not the result of an act of noncompliance by the subscriber.

-To subscribe to the Official Records web-subscription service, begin by clicking here to download a copy of the Subscription Agreement for Electronic Access to Official Records.
-Mail the completed, notarized, agreement with your check made payable to the Clerk of the Circuit Court to the following address:
+To subscribe to the Official Records web-subscription service, download the Subscription Agreement for Electronic Access to Official Records.
+Mail the completed, notarized agreement with your check (made payable to Clerk of the Circuit Court) to the following address:

 Redaction of Confidential Information From Images in the Official Records Under Section 119.071 of the Florida Statutes.